NVIDIA-Omniverse-blueprints/3d-conditioning/blueprint_guide/comfyui_graph_setup.md

    4. When fully loaded ComfyUI  opens a window in your Internet browser with the local address '[http://127.0.0.1:8188/](http://127.0.0.1:8188/)'.
 This is connecting the visual frontend to the ComfyUI server now running in the background.
 </br>
 2. #### Loading the example graph.
+   > **NOTE:** This workflow is using ComfyUI legacy, you may see different UI than what is shown below in newer versions.
    1. Next, 'Load' the file `latest_example.json` that was downloaded earlier from the example links.
       1. Click the **Load** button on the ComfyUI menu.
       2. Navigate to the location of the downloaded `.json` graph and open it.